jhaemin/json-migration-tool/README.md

 JRS is a way you describe a structure of JSON in a runtime TypeScript code.
 Since JRS is powerfully typed, it can generate TypeScript declarations and also its original source code.

-### Why JRS instead of just TS declarations?
+### TypeScript declarations ↔ JRS

-TypeScript declarations are a great way to describe a structure of JSON or even any JavaScript data.
-However, TypeScript can't perfectly inference the difference between a literal object and a Record, which means it is hard to write totally type-safe migration rule without distinguishing them.
-Fortunately JRS has a dedicated class for each form of [types](#Supporting-Types).
+JMT can generate JRS from TS type aliases(no interface yet).

 ## Type Safety

 JMT never goes into any fault situations.
 It checks every type in both compile-time and runtime.
-So you can write migration rules and migrate with confidence.
+So you can write migration rules and migrate the data with confidence.

+### Unsoundness

+JMT reflects JavaScript and TypeScript's mother nature.
+It doesn't care about more information than the JRS.

 ## Data Safety